4d/docs/docsPostProcessed/Project/compiler.md

 ![](assets/en/Project/success.png)

-You can immediately [run your application in compiled mode](#run-compiled) and see how faster it goes.
+You can immediately [run your application in compiled mode](#run-compiled) and see how faster it is.

-If errors are detected, the process is stopped the "Compilation failed" message is displayed.
+If errors are detected, the process is stopped and the "Compilation failed" message is displayed.
 The information area of the window displays the method names and line numbers concerned in a hierarchical list:

 ![](assets/en/Project/compilerWin2.png)

-Double-click on each error detected in order to open the method or class concerned directly in the 4D method editor; the line containing the error is highlighted and the type of error is displayed in the syntax area of the window.
-The **Previous Error** / **Next Error** commands of the **Method** menu allow you to navigate among the lines containing errors.
+Double-click on each error detected to open the method or class concerned directly in the 4D method editor.
+The line containing the error is highlighted and the type of error is displayed in the syntax area of the window.

+Use the **Previous Error** / **Next Error** commands of the **Method** menu to navigate from one error to the next.

 The number of errors found during your first compilations may be daunting, but do not let this put you off.
 You will soon discover that they often spring from the same source, i.e., non-compliance with certain project conventions.
 The compiler always provides a [precise diagnosis](#error-files) of the errors in order to help you correct them.